Skip to main content

 Sync

-Sync on a site in Archive Only mode cannot delete source files after copying.
+Sync on a site in Archive Only Mode cannot delete source files after copying.
 Avoid using this setting when Archive Only Mode is enabled.

 Review the Sync Logs for errors generated when a Sync attempts to delete or modify a file or folder.